Lewis-Matt/JavaSwingGUIs/README.md

 ## SimpleGUI1
 Single button that listens for a click event, and then changes the text of the button.

+## SimpleGUI2
+Calls paintComponent() each time the button is clicked, randomly changing the color of the circle.

 ## MyDrawPanel
 Examples (non-runnable) of various paintComponent uses.
 For Graphics2D, see pg 366 of Ch 12.
+This class is used in SimpleGUI2 (paintComponent).

 ## Notes
 <hr>